 - Close the dampers on any fireplaces you aren’t using to keep out cold air and drafts.

 - Interior rooms like a basement, or any other room with no outside walls, may be better insulated from the cold.

-- Take special care with infants, children, and seniors, who are all more susceptible to the cold
+- Take special note to care for infants, children, and seniors, who are all more susceptible to the cold.

 - Use your hot water sparingly.
 Most hot water tanks can retain heat for up to 24-72 hours.

 Once the power outage is over, you should carefully assess the damage to your home and see what repair work, if any, needs to be done.
 You can also start slowly restoring your home back to normal by completing the following:

 - If your main power switch is off, double-check that all of your appliances and electronics are unplugged before you turn it back on, to protect yourself from a power surge and the damage that comes with it.

 - If your main water supply was off, turn it back on.

 - Fill your hot water heater with water before you turn it back on.